iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 Another option is to update the DID Document and set the `deactivated` property in `metadata` to true.
 In this case the deactivated DID Document will be deactivated, but it can still be resolved, see [Update](#update).

 #### Destroy
-In order to permanently destroy a DID, a new transaction can be published that consumes the Alias Output without having an alias output on the output side with a corresponding explicit Alias ID.
+In order to permanently destroy a DID, a new transaction can be published that consumes the Alias Output without having an alias output on the output side with a corresponding explicit `Alias ID`.
 This results in destroying the Alias Output and the DID.
 Note that this operation is irreversible resulting in permanently deleting the DID.

 ## IOTA Identity standards